Patch School Board Candidate Questionnaire

 Incumbent or non-incumbent: Non-incumbent

 How long have you been an Alexandria resident?
-37 years and 5 months
+7.5 years

 What unique perspective, experience or expertise would you bring to the School Board?